TranXuanHoang/Containerization/02-workflow/README.md

 # Workflow

+## Build a Docker Image and Run a Container Based on that Image

 ```powershell
 # To build this project with a Dockerfile whose name is Dockerfile.dev
 docker build -f Dockerfile.dev -t hoangtrx/workflow .